-Ratos Accounts is organised and staffed on the basis of the need to ensure that the Group maintains a high accounting standard and complies with IFRS and other standards within accounting.
+Ratos's accounts function is organised and staffed on the basis of the need to ensure that the Group maintains a high accounting standard and complies with IFRS and other standards within accounting.
 Working duties include preparing regular accounts mainly for the parent company and preparing closing accounts for both the parent company and the Group.
-A total of four people are employed within the function, which is headed by Ratos's CFO.
+A total of four people are employed within the accounts function, which is headed by Ratos's CFO.
 The employees have long professional experience in reporting and accounting.

-Through the Audit Committee, the Board oversees the internal control and the accuracy of the financial reporting and evaluates recommendations for improvement.
-The Audit Committee submits proposals on matters that require a Board decision.
+Through the audit committee, the Board oversees the internal control and the accuracy of the financial reporting and evaluates recommendations for improvement.
+The audit committee submits proposals on matters that require a Board decision.